· SOUTHEAST ASIA · THAILAND ·

 This island is sizable, but surprisingly peaceful.
 There are cars, motorbikes and dual carriageways, yet always with a serene vibe.
 It’s a favourite of regular visitors to Thailand who want a low-key beach trip without all the McDonalds!

-Koh Lanta is our favourite place on this itinerary.
+Koh Lanta is one of our favourite places on this three week itinerary.
 There are miles of coastline to explore, high-quality restaurants and lively beach bars.
 All this, while being peaceful enough to offer up empty beaches and a sleepy fishing village without tourist crowds.
 The beaches are broad, calm and clean and the hotels range from high end to comfortable budget.
 It’s a fantastic place for every type of south Thailand visitor.
-If you’re interested, we’ve written a detailed guide to all the best beaches on Koh Lanta.

 As Koh Lanta is a big place, many ask ‘which beach is best’.
 These beaches in question run from top to bottom, down the west side of the island.
 The most popular beaches with accommodation are found towards the northern end, including Klong Dao Beach, Long Beach (Phra Ae Beach) and Klong Khong.
 Further south, there is Klong Nin Beach, then it becomes more rural the further down you go until you reach Mu Ko Lanta National Park.